Rubber Roofing - Repair with Liquid epdm Rubber

 It acts as a protective shield against cracks for existing sealants and caulks thus extending your roof's life.

 For bricks and concrete applications, it is best to apply a coating of the ProFlex Primer which can be found on our order form.
 This fills any voids in porous bricks allowing you to then apply the Liquid EPDM.
-This also applies when intending to use it on wood.
-All wood actually, be it plywood or board form, they are all porous.
+For any wood application one coat of the proflex primer would be required.
+On any wood application the total square foot coverage would be 30 sq ft and not 42 sq ft

 A coating of Liquid EPDM Rubber is a very beneficial way of restoring existing EPDM roof's because it prevents further ageing and chalking.
 Once applied, some areas may swell but this is no cause for concern.
 Liquid EPDM Rubber is solvent based, meaning you mix it with a pre-measured catalyst.
 The swelling is just the liquid being absorbed into the sheet rubber and will disappear after a little while.